2 min read

 - A PCI Compliance Review which outlines the topics necessary to build on the foundational architecture toward a full PCI-compliant business.
 The Coalfire’s review explores additional dimensions in advance of further solution design that will yield better results for an eventual PCI assessment.

 - A customer ready threat model.
 This data flow diagram (DFD) and sample threat model for the Contoso Webstore the solution that provides detailed explanation on the solution boundaries and connections.

 The deployed application illustrates the secure management of credit card data including card numbers, expiration dates, and CVC (Card Verification Check) numbers in a four-tier architecture that includes built-in security and compliance considerations and can be deployed as an end-to-end Azure solution.

-To stay up to date on all things Blueprint and Government, be sure to subscribe to our RSS feed and to receive emails by clicking “Subscribe by Email!” on the Azure Government Blog, additionally check back frequently to learn more about Azure automated foundational architectures.
+To stay up-to-date with Azure Security and Compliance Blueprints and Azure Government, be sure to subscribe to our RSS feed and to receive emails by clicking “Subscribe by Email!” on the Azure Government Blog, additionally check back frequently to learn more about Azure automated foundational architectures.